The two most notable tourist attractions in Moundsville, West Virginia are right across the street from each other.

 He talked about the “Kicking Jenny”.

-An inmate is bent over a small table.
-His arms and legs stretched out and secured to large blocks on the floor.
-This tightened the skin on his back and increasing the damage from every cut of the guard’s leather whip.
+An inmate bent over a small table with his arms and legs stretched out and secured to large blocks on the floor.
+This skin tightened increasing the damage from every strike of a guard’s whip.

 Wilkerson, “The inmate’s back was a pool of blood when the guard’s strength gave out.”

 Then the “Shoo-fly”, or extreme water boarding.